TimeSig

 They first went to Chicago, and thought that the city was the ideal city for their mill.
 However, they, as many settlers, had the urge to go father west.
 They crossed the Mississippi and looked for a good place to construct a mill.
 One of these communities was Ewart.

 They were very impressed with what they saw, so they decided to build the mill in Ewart.
-Unfortunately the Ewarts would to sell any land to them, for they didn’t want their town any larger than it was, as they had originally planned the town and owned the major portion of it.
+Unfortunately, the Ewarts would not sell land to them!
+The Ewarts did not want their town any larger than it was; they had originally planned the town and owned the major portion of it.

-Disappointed, the Stuarts kept searching and finally their choice fell on Cedar Rapid, Iowa, where they decided to build their mill: a mill which was not like the lesser one they had left behind, but one which was truly American, full of new life and great adventure.
-And to think, it could have been in Ewart!
+Disappointed, the Stuarts kept searching and finally their choice fell on Cedar Rapids, Iowa, where they decided to build their mill: a mill which was not like the lesser one they had left behind in England, but one which was truly American, full of new life and great adventure.
+It could have been in Ewart!
+Ewart was first choice.

 It was said of Ewart when it was in its prime, that its citizens were “consdierably in the advance of the average intelligence and enterprise.”[3]